Project Betwixt

 1. In the Animation Montage I can finetune at the exact moment I want the ability to be triggered with the help of a Notify.

-2. All the Notify is doing is to tell the
+2. Through the interface, all the Notify is doing is to communicate with the event in the Animation Blueprint.

 3. In the ability itself I can decide what to spawn in at the Apex, while the spawned Actor runs it’s event at Begin Play.